-Step 1.
-We Set Up the Process of Lead Capture
+1. We Set Up the Lead Capture System

-To grow the subscriber list, we activated a pop-up form on the website offering a a 10% off coupon:
+To grow the email list, we activated a pop-up form on the website offering a 10% off coupon:

-- Subscription confirmation → the user got a discount
+- Subscription confirmation (Double-Opt-In) → the user got a discount.

-- The subscriber used the discount → they were thanked for their purchase and were told about new products
+- The subscriber used the discount → received a thank you email and an email about new products.

-- The subscriber didn't use the discount → they received a reminder
+- The subscriber didn't use the discount → received a reminder.

-- The subscriber was offered to join the loyalty program.
+- The subscriber was invited to join the loyalty program.

 The emails contained dynamic content: new products and the latest offers were uploaded from the website.

 We sent promotional emails twice a week.
 They told the subscribers about new products, offers, and discounts.